Causal Representation Learning from Multimodal Biomedical Observations: Identification Theory

-\paragraph{Discussion on the conditions.} Condition~\ref{cond:subspace_identification}-\ref{asmp:smoothness_invertibility} requires that the latent variables $ \vecz^{(m)} $ information is preserved in its observation $ \vecx^{(m)} $, so that the identification of latent variables is well-defined~\citep{hyvarinen2019nonlinear,khemakhem2020variational,von2021self,kong2023partial,yao2023multi,daunhaweridentifiability}.
-Since this holds for any modality $m$, the observations $ \vecx^{(-m)} $ should collectively preserve the information of other modality $\vecz^{(-m)} $.
-Condition~\ref{cond:subspace_identification}-\ref{asmp:linear_independence} formalizes the notation of a minimal connectivity over modalities: $ \vecz^{(m)} $ should also exert sufficient influence over other modalities $ \vecz^{(-m)} $, so that the other modality observations $ \vecx^{(-m)} $ could be informative to identify $ \vecz^{(m)} $.
-This condition excludes degenerate scenarios in which the causal influences among modalities are nearly negligible and is equivalent to local invertibility of $\vecz^{(m)}$ strictly weaker than the global invertibility assumption in prior work~\citep{daunhaweridentifiability,von2021self,yao2023multi} (e.g., $y=x^{2}$ is locally invertible but not globally so), as discussed earlier.
+Condition~\ref{cond:subspace_identification}-\ref{asmp:linear_independence} formalizes the notation of a minimal connectivity over modalities: $ \vecz^{(m)} $ should also exert sufficient influence on other modalities $ \vecz^{(-m)} $, so that the other modality observations $ \vecx^{(-m)} $ could be informative to identify $ \vecz^{(m)} $.
+This condition excludes degenerate scenarios where the causal influences between modalities are nearly negligible and is equivalent to local invertibility of $\vecz^{(m)}$, which is strictly weaker than the global invertibility assumption in previous work~\citep{daunhaweridentifiability,von2021self,yao2023multi} (e.g., $y=x^{2}$ is locally invertible but not globally so), as discussed earlier.